mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 #Calculating R-squared: While a strong correlation is good, we need to know how well the data fits our line.
 R-squared is a coefficient between 0 and 1.
 R-squared is interpreted as the percent of variance in observations that is explained by the model, or the explanatory power of the model.
 In general, the higher the R-squared, the better the model fits your data.
 However, there are important conditions we need to concern about.
 Of course,

-> significance of predictor by P-value..we want high
+> significance of predictor by P-value..we want low

 > degree of explained variablilty by R-squared-value..we want high

 But first, R-squared cannot determine whether the coefficient estimates and predictions are biased, which is why we must assess the residual plots.
-Second, the low P value with high R-squared combination also indicates that changes in the predictors are related to changes in the response variable and that our model explains a lot of the response variability, but what if we have significant predictors but a low R-squared value(R-squared represents the scatter around the regression line)????
+Second, the low P value with high R-squared combination indicates that changes in the predictors are related to changes in the response variable and that our model explains a lot of the response variability, but what if we have significant predictors but a low R-squared value(R-squared represents the scatter around the regression line)????
 This is because of a prediction interval.
 A prediction interval is a range that is likely to contain the response value of a single new observation given specified settings of the predictors in our model.
 Narrower intervals indicate more precise predictions.
 When the data points are spread out further, the predictions must reflect that added uncertainty.
 In this case, then we need to add more variables to the model.

+The p-value is the probability that the coefficient is zero.
+The lower the p-value the higher the probability that a relationship exists between the predictor and target variable.
+If the p-value is high, we should not rely on the coefficient estimate.
+When a predictor variable has a p-value below 0.05, the relationship between it and the target variable is considered to be statistically significant.

 <img src="https://user-images.githubusercontent.com/31917400/32923154-e19c1f8a-cb2d-11e7-9737-255e74e372c5.jpg" width="600" height="150" />